-- Muscularis propria: Thick muscle makes up the third layer.
+- Muscularis propria: The third layer is made up of thick muscle.
 Together with the lamina propria, it is also called the submucosa.

-- Serosa: The outermost layer is made up of fatty connective tissue (known as perivesical fat) to help separate the bladder from nearby organs and protect it.
+- Perivesical fat: The outermost layer, also called the serosa, is made up of fatty connective tissue to help separate the bladder from nearby organs and protect it.

-Bladder cancer develops when genes in normal cells mutate and cause the cells to multiply uncontrollably.
+Bladder cancer develops when gene(s) in normal cells mutate and multiply uncontrollably.
 They form a disorganized mass of billions of abnormal cells called a tumor.

 - Noninvasive tumors have not penetrated any other layers of the bladder.

 - Non-muscle invasive tumors have grown into the lamina propria but not into the muscle.

 - Muscle-invasive tumors have grown into the bladder wall’s muscle and sometimes into surrounding tissues or organs outside the bladder, such as the liver, lung or bone.

 Getting a second opinion can ensure your diagnosis is accurate and can make you aware of clinical trials to consider.
 Doctors bring different training and experience to treatment planning.
 Some doctors may favor one treatment approach, such as a trial, while others might suggest a different combination of treatments.